Dated: September 10, 2025

 V. PROCEDURE

-A. The Office of Student Affairs (OSA), in collaboration with the Office of Academic Excellence (OAE), has established the below benchmarks to assure readiness for taking Step 1.
+A. The OSA, in collaboration with the OAE, has established the below benchmarks to assure readiness for taking USMLE Step 1.

-1. Score of 70% correct on the practice National Board of Medical Examiners’ (NBME) Comprehensive Basic Science Self-Assessment
+1. Score of no less than 70% correct on the practice NBME Comprehensive Basic Science Self-Assessment;

-2. Score of 70% correct on the Free 120 Exam prior to your exam date
+2. Score of no less than 70% correct on the Free 120 Exam prior to exam date; and

-3. Complete a minimum of 3000 UWorld questions with a score of 70% correct overall on mixed UWorld questions one week prior to your exam date.
+3. Complete a minimum of 3000 UWorld questions with a score of no less than 70% correct overall on mixed UWorld questions one week prior to exam date.

-B. Students who score 50 or above on the CBSE are strongly encouraged to meet established benchmarks as listed under in Section V.A on practice examinations in preparation for USMLE Step 1.
+B. Students who score 55 or above on the CBSE are strongly encouraged to meet established benchmarks as listed under Section V.A on practice examinations in preparation for USMLE Step 1.

-C. Students who score between 40 and 50 on the CBSE are at risk of failing USMLE Step 1.
+D. Students who score between 40 and 50 on the CBSE are at higher risk of failing USMLE Step 1.
 Such students:

 4. Will not be allowed entry into Phase 2 until they receive a passing score on USMLE Step 1.